manuelmauro/blog/_posts/2021-03-19-writing-an-algorand-sdk-in-rust-the-basics.markdown

 ## Introducing Algonaut: an Algorand SDK Written in Rust

 [`algonaut`](https://github.com/manuelmauro/algonaut) is a community SDK and contributions are always welcome!
 Please feel free to open issues or send pull requests on the project's GitHub page.

-Speaking of GitHub, let's head to the [repository](https://github.com/manuelmauro/algonaut) and clone it.
-We will send a transaction on the private Algorand network kindly offered by our sandbox.
+Now it's time to send a transaction on the private Algorand network kindly offered by our sandbox.
 If your sandbox is running and you found the list of accounts with a positive balance in your wallet we are ready to go.

 First, create a new project with: